Hague defends government actions over fuel strike

 Health Secretary Andrew Lansley also told Sky News it was a case of "damned if you do, damned if you don't" over warnings about a fuel strike, adding that the government was "building resilience in the system".

-But Green Party candidate for London mayor Jenny Jones said the situation was "a shocking indictment" of the government's environmental policy, and ministers should have been "moving us towards a less oil-dependant economy" for the last two years.'Out of touch'
+But Green Party candidate for London mayor Jenny Jones said the situation was "a shocking indictment" of the government's environmental policy, and ministers should have been "moving us towards a less oil-dependant economy" for the last two years.

 The government has come under attack for a number of its policies in recent days, including the decision to imposed VAT on hot pies and pasties.